AdamMYoung/Portfolio-Gatsby/README.md

+## Portfolio

-This project is my portfolio website, built in React.
-You can find a link to it [here](https://github.com/AdamMYoung/Portfolio).
+This is my portfolio website, built in React.
+You can find a link to it [here](http://www.adam-young.xyz).